Trey Hunner

 After PyCon is over, some people occasionally follow-up with folks they met over email.
 Sometimes people will add each other on LinkedIn or Facebook also.
 But the means of interaction I’ve noticed most is Twitter.
 I’m unlikely to send most of the people I meet at PyCon an email, but I try to add most of the people I meet to my PyCon list on Twitter.

-If you’re not completely opposed to it, I recommend getting a Twitter account to make it easier to passively keep up with folks from PyCon after the conference ends.
-You don’t have to use Twitter all the time to get value from it, you could just use it as a modern day rolodex of sorts.
-Twitter isn’t the only way people stay in touch, but it’s an extremely easy passive way to stay in touch.
+If you’re not completely opposed to it, I recommend getting Mastodon and/or Twitter accounts to make it easier to passively keep up with folks from PyCon after the conference ends.
+You don’t have to use these networks all the time to get value from it, you could just use it as a modern day rolodex of sorts.
+Online social networks are not the only way people stay in touch, but it’s an extremely easy passive way to stay in touch.

-If you do get a Twitter account, I recommend adding a saved search for “pycon2019 OR pycon” to your Twitter app or to TweetDeck (if you use it) to follow a bit of the random PyCon-related Twitter chatter during the conference and to like/reply/interact with others online.
+If you do get a Mastodon and/or Twitter account, I recommend adding a saved search for “PyCon2024 OR PyCon OR PyConUS OR PyConUS2024” to your to follow a bit of the random PyCon-related Twitter chatter during the conference and to like/reply/interact with others online.
+I know I will be adding the #PyConUS hashtag to my Mastodon feed while at the conference this year!

 However, I keep in mind when you meet people that people are just people.
 If you think someone is famous or important or smart, don’t treat them like they’re a celebrity or like they’re superior to you.
 It’s wonderful to show appreciation for what someone does.
 But keep in mind that most people feel awkward when they feel like they’re being put on a pedestal.
 Treat folks you meet as your equals.